Rates of estimation for high-dimensional multi-reference alignment: Model and main results

 We study estimation of $f$ from $N$ i.i.d.\ samples of the form

 In each sample, $\alpha$ represents a different latent and uniformly random rotation of the domain of $f$, and the entire rotated function $f_\alpha$ is observed with additive continuous white noise $\sigma\,\der W(t)$ on the circle.
+An equivalent Gaussian sequence formulation of the model is discussed below.
 We assume that $\sigma>0$ is a fixed and known noise level.
 As $f$ is identifiable only up to rotation, we consider the rotation-invariant loss (\ref{eq:functionloss}).

-Note that we may alternatively study a model where each rotated function $f_\alpha(t)$ is observed with Gaussian noise only at a discrete set of points $t \in \cA$ fixed or sampled from its domain \citep{bandeira2020optimal,bendory2020super}.
+Note that we may alternatively study a model where each rotated function $f_\alpha(t)$ is observed with Gaussian noise only at a discrete set of points $t \in \cS^1$ that are fixed or randomly sampled \citep{bandeira2020optimal,bendory2020super}.
 We study the above continuous observation model so as to abstract away aspects of the problem that are related to this discrete sampling.

 The mean value of $f$ over the circle is invariant to rotations, and is easily estimated by averaging across samples.
 Thus, let us assume for simplicity and without loss of generality that $f$ has known mean 0.
 Passing to the Fourier domain, we assume that $f$ is bandlimited to $K$ Fourier frequencies, i.e.\ $f$ admits the Fourier sequence representation